J-bRover/goonmachine/README.md

 - **32×32 Sprite Canvas**: Edit sprites pixel-by-pixel with a 3× zoomed preview
 - **60-Sprite Sheet**: Store up to 60 sprites (expandable) in a persistent sprite sheet
-     - Sprite sheet is stored in assets/sheet.sprt for persistency
      - RICO-32 features an inbuilt sprite file spec to store and read the sprite sheet for the engine
 - **Drawing Tools**:
   - **Pencil**: Draw individual pixels with the selected color